-- 1. G and G' have the same answer to the sure winning problem; and - 2. the sure winning problem for G' can be solved in time exponential in the size of G.
+- 1. G and G' have the same answer to the sure and the almost-sure winning problem; - 2. the sure winning problem for G' can be solved in time exponential in the size of G; and - 3. the almost-sure winning problem for G' can be solved in time exponential in the size of G for Büchi objectives.